repository-service-tuf/repository-service-tuf/docs/source/guide/introduction/introduction.rst

 <https://warehouse.pypa.io>`_ project which powers the `Python Package Index
 (PyPI) <https://pypi.org>`_.

-Due to oyr experience of the complexity and fragility of deep integration into a complex platform, we began designing how to implement a reusable TUF platform which is flexible to integration in different flows and infrastructure.
+Due to our experience with the complexity and fragility of deep integration into an intricate platform, we began designing how to implement a reusable TUF platform that is flexible to integrate into different flows and infrastructures.

-Repository Service for TUF's goal is to be an easy to use tool for Developers, DevOps, and DevOpsSec teams working on the delivery process.
+Repository Service for TUF's goal is to be an easy-to-use tool for Developers, DevOps, and DevOpsSec teams working on the delivery process.